joelouthan/Theologicus/src/confession-1689/1689-0-1-confession-introduction.md

-# 1689 Baptist Confession of Faith: Introduction, Recommendations, Confession with Scriptural Prooftexts
+# 1689 Baptist Confession of Faith: An Introduction & Recommendations

 <style>